zimmski/tavor/README.md

 ## <a name="use"></a>How do I use Tavor?

 Tavor can be used in three different ways:
-- [Using the binary](#binary) which makes everything provided officially by the Tavor project available via the command line backed by the [Tavor format file](#format) to create the internal structure.
+- [Using the binary](#binary) which makes everything provided officially by the Tavor project available via the command line backed by the [Tavor format](#format) to create the internal structure.
 - [Programmatically](#programmatically) by implementing the internal structure via code using the Tavor framework and doing everything else like fuzzing and delta-debugging too.
 - [Programmatically extending Tavor](#extend) because of missing features or strategies.